Mdhvince/CPPBaseLearning/README.md

 This will call the copy constructor because at this point player is an L-value.

 ### Note on static class members
 Static variables share class-wide information.
-They belong to the class and not on a signe object of that class.
+They belong to the class and not on a single object of that class.
 For example, if we have multiples instances of the same class (instances), we can use static attribute to share this information.
 Let's say we want to count the number of instances of that class.
-We can create a static variable that will be incremennted by one in the constructor and decremented by one in the destructor.
+We can create a static variable that will be incremented by one in the constructor and decremented by one in the destructor.
 - They are independant of the object
 - It makes sense to call them using the class name directly
 ```cpp